 School Nurses perform the mandated exams as above, except for the Physical and Dental Exams.
-However, Physical, Dental, and Scoliosis examinations may be done by your own health care provider or by the School Doctor / Dentist.
+However, Physical, Dental, and Scoliosis examinations may be done by your own health care provider or by the School Doctor/Dentist.
 Families are encouraged to establish a relationship with a private health care provider to assure continuity of treatment that is not possible in school exams.
 This is a lesson, which if learned, will pay dividends in adult life.
-Private exam forms will be sent home with students or can be downloaded from the district web site under District, then Nursing Services.
-The forms can be completed based on any exam done within one year of the beginning of the grade in which they are due or by January 15th of the current school year in which they are due.
+Private exam forms will be sent home with students, or can be downloaded from the links above and the district website under Departments, then Nursing Services.
+The forms can be completed based on any exam done within one year of the beginning of the grade in which they are due, or by January 15th of the current school year in which they are due.